etiquetasio/serverless-ds/README.md

 This Project is a Digital Sign Age system entirely Serverless ( Proof of Concept )

+This system use MQTT, Websockets and Airtable !

-This system consist in 3 elemtents:
+This system consist in 3 elements:

 # PLAYER
 - A HTML page with Javascript to show images or videos